smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    > **Note**: If you get an error message to run az login follow the below instructions and then try Step 14 again.

-     1. In the Cloud shell run the following command **az login**
+      1. In the Cloud shell run the command **az login**

-+     2. Click on the https:<span></span>//microsoft.com/devicelogin link, enter the automatically generated authentication code and click on Next.
+      2. Click on the https:<span></span>//microsoft.com/devicelogin link, enter the automatically generated authentication code and click on Next.
 If prompted sign in with your Azure credentials.

 15. From the cloud shell in the build machine edit the `app.js` file using vim.